 - 1. All children begin on green at the start of each day. - 2.
 A verbal warning is given - 3.
 A child's name will be moved down to amber with a loss of 10 minutes of playtime or lunchtime. - 4.
-A child can have the opportunity to move back from amber to green - 5.
-If a child continues not to keep the school rules their name will be moved down from amber to red and 15 minutes time out in another classroom is given. - 6.
+If a child continues not to keep the school rules their name will be moved down from amber to red and 15 minutes time out in another classroom is given. - 5.
 Parents will be informed when there is a concern over repeated light changes.